Dulanjana-S/airbnb-data-engineering-project/reports/final_report.md

 * The project analyses only Melbourne.
 * The dataset is a public scraped snapshot and may contain missing or inconsistent values.
+* Price fields were missing, so price and revenue analysis were not performed.
 * Calendar unavailable days are only an occupancy proxy.
-* Estimated revenue is approximate.
+* Review frequency is only a proxy for demand.
 * Statistical tests do not prove causation.
 * Machine learning and AI experiments were not completed due to prioritisation.